apiraino/apiraino.github.io/_posts/2019-09-09-software-appreciation-5.md

 - The network manager applet (`nm-applet`), small, complete and it simply works
 - Sometimes I use `gnome-text-editor` :^)

-The second disadvantage of using a tiling window manager is that applications born to be used with floating windows a little uncomfortable (es.
-Gimp) or sometimes I see weird things when stupid websites open a popup for PayPal payment.
+The second disadvantage of using a tiling window manager is that applications born to be used with floating windows feels sometimes a little uncomfortable (es.
+Gimp); also, sometimes I see weird things when stupid websites opening popups for a PayPal payment.

-The natural complement of `i3` is [py3status](https://github.com/ultrabug/py3status), a python tool to manage the status bar (because `i3` itself has a little too barebone management of that).
+The natural complement of `i3` is [py3status](https://github.com/ultrabug/py3status), a python tool to manage the status bar (because `i3` itself is a little too barebone at that).
 Like `i3` itself it's completely programmable through plugins, it's well documented, has a great API and comes with a ton of scripts from the community.
 Using `i3` with `py3status` is like heaven for those that want to customize things to the detail.
 And it's incredibly fun, it's like playing with Lego!

 Another tool that I find very useful is [dmenu](https://tools.suckless.org/dmenu/), a tool to directly start applications (think of using Spotlight on OSX).
 It replaces the application start menu of a usual window manager.